 We recently received an honest attempt by an organization to better understand the conferencing technology solutions available in today’s marketplace via a Request For Information (RFI).
-Interestingly enough, it was a relatively blank canvass asking for:
+Interestingly enough, it was a relatively blank canvas asking for:

 - Inventive solutions to provide high quality teleconferencing abilities for meetings and